StreetStrider/console-ultimate/README.md

 console.log('...');
 ```
-`Console.colors` and any console instance `.colors` property has a ref to [cli-color](https://github.com/medikoo/cli-color).
+`Console.colors` and any console instance `.colors` property is a ref to [cli-color](https://github.com/medikoo/cli-color).
 It can be used for customizing output styles.

 ```javascript
 console = Console(null, null, {